Māra Zālīte

-Māra Zālīte (born 18 February 1952 in Krasnoyarsk) is a Latvian writer and cultural worker.
+Māra Zālīte (born 18 February 1952 in Krasnoyarsk) is a Siberian-born Latvian writer and cultural worker.

+Biography

 Zālīte's literary works include poetry, essays, plays, drama, prose and librettos.
 They often deal with historical problems and have symbolic meanings that correspond with mythology and Latvian culture and people.
-The author's works have been translated in many languages including Russian, English, German, Swedish, Estonian, and French.
+The author's works have been translated into many languages including Russian, English, German, Swedish, Estonian, and French.

 Her first literary works were published in the early 1970s.
 During the 1980s, Zālīte turned to playwriting, composing librettos for musicals and writing rock operas.
 Her works have used music by many eminent Latvian artists such as Raimonds Pauls and Jānis Lūsēns.

 She has earned many literary prizes and national awards, including the Order of the Three Stars, and is considered one of the greatest Latvian social figures.

 Her first prose work – the autobiographical novel “Five fingers” (2013), earned wide recognition from both readers and members of the writing community.

 Early life

-Zālīte was born in Krasnoyarsk, Siberia, to where her family had been deported in 1941.
+Zālīte was born in 1952., in Krasnoyarsk, Siberia, to where her family had been deported in 1941.

 She spent 4 1/2 years of her childhood in Krasnoyarsk, Siberia until the autumn of 1956 when her parents got the permission to return to their homeland of Latvia.
 She spent the rest of her childhood in Slampes Kalna Ķivuļi.
 Zālīte studied elementary and secondary school at Slampes' primary school.

 Career

-Zālīte is a graduate from Murjāņi sports boarding school (1970) and Faculty of Philology of the University of Latvia (1975) (a former State University).
+Zālīte is a graduate from Murjāņi sports boarding school (1970) and the Faculty of Philology of the University of Latvia (1975) (a former State University).
 Between years 1974 and 1989, Zālīte worked as a technical assistant at the Writers’ Union of Latvia, as a manager of the New Writers’ Studio and as a poetry consultant for the magazine “Liesma”.
 In 1989, she became chief editor of the publishing house and magazine Karogs, a position she held until 2000, when she became president of the Latvian Authors’ Association (AKKA/LAA) (2000-2008).
 She has also been a member of the City Council of the Order of the Three Stars (1999-2006), chairman of a State Language Commission (2002–2004) as well as a member of Chapter of Orders (2006-2007).

 She is also a trust member of the National Library Board (since 1998), an honorary member of the Academy of Sciences and one of the 14 founders of “Koknese foundation” (since 2005).

 Zālīte has been awarded the Three Star Order, Commemorative Medal of Barricades and has received several literary prizes.